jbx-protocol/juice-docs-v1/protocol/contracts/or-payment-terminals/jbethpaymentterminalstore/write/recordpaymentfrom.md

   * `fundingCycle` is the project's funding cycle during which payment was made.
   * `weight` is the weight according to which new token supply was minted.
   * `tokenCount` is the number of tokens that were minted.
-  * `memo` is a memo that should be included in the published event.
+  * `memo` is a memo that should be passed along to the emitted event.

 # Body